 Strategic Director of Maths = Miss J Nugent

-The mathematics department consists of six committed and enthusiastic teachers.
+The mathematics department consists of eight committed and enthusiastic teachers.
 We are a well-resourced department with access to physical and online stimulus to promote mathematical thinking in each of our learners.
 All teachers in the department have a shared vision which will allow all learners to achieve their mathematical potential and engage in the study of mathematics.